 But Alex isn’t one to shy away from a challenge, and New Dawn Traders is building new models for supply chains that put the planet and people first: “To sail from Porto to Penzance could take seven days, but we allow 25.
 We try to work with the seasons – rather than against.”

 “I wanted to do something a bit different with the seaweeds, to paint them in the way that I thought was beautiful.”

-Sarah has a passion for plants and a talent for capturing the magic that happens when science and art meet.
+Sarah Jane Humphrey has a passion for plants and a talent for capturing the magic that happens when science and art meet.
 The illustrator, workshop facilitator and owner of the Botanical Atelier store in Falmouth, is a keen sea swimmer, and one day discovered an underwater forest “illuminated” by rays of sunlight.

-Since then Sarah hasn’t looked back, with her journey taking her in an unexpected direction: channeling her passion onto the page and changing her practice in a quest to preserve the “life” that shone through that day in the water.
+Since then Humphrey hasn’t looked back, with her journey taking her in an unexpected direction: channeling her passion onto the page and changing her practice in a quest to preserve the “life” that shone through that day in the water.
 As she describes it; “working from photographs gives me the chance to capture them in the way they were when they were really super fresh.”

 In the process of documenting the seaweeds that she forages on the beach every day, she has learned more about their many and varied benefits and is now determined to extol those virtues to Cornwall and beyond through her painting.

 “The incredible thing about seaweed is it’s actually an algae, so this is the one plant that’s barely evolved in all of that time…seaweeds are the most fertile plants on planet earth.”